yannvgn/laserembeddings/README.md

 # embeddings is a N*1024 (N = number of sentences) NumPy array
 ```

-If the sentences are not in the same language, you can pass a list of languages
+If the sentences are not in the same language, you can pass a list of language codes:
 ```python
 embeddings = laser.embed_sentences(
     ['I love pasta.',